Ximenia americana: Cosmetics

 The seed of X. americana's fruit can be crushed to produce oil.
 This oil (ximenyinc acid) is then for a variety of cosmetic purposes such as emollients, conditioners, skin softeners, body and hair oils, as well as ingredients in soaps, lipsticks and lubricants.

 Essential oils can also be obtained from the heartwood and flowers from X. americana, which are then used for fumigations and as a substitute for orange blossom respectively.

 Fuel

 The wood is used as firewood and charcoal.
 X. americana's seed oil can be used as a potential biofuel when blended with kerosene.

-Traditional medicinal
+Traditional medicine

-Ximenia americana has been reported to be used to treat a large number of diseases, including measles, malaria, skin infections, sexually transmitted diseases, diarrhea, muscle cramps and lung abscesses.
-The leaves and twigs are used as a treatment for colds and fevers, as laxatives and an eye lotion, and as a mouthwash to prevent toothaches and throat infections.
-However, traditional healers reported excess salivation as a sign of the toxicity when used to treat oral diseases.
-The leaves are used to treat headaches, angina and as are used as an antidote to poisons.
-The roots of X. americana are used as a treatment multitude of diseases such as skin problems, headaches, leprosy, hemorrhoids, sexually transmitted diseases, sleeping sicknesses and guinea worms.
-The bark, usually used in powdered or decocted form, is used to treat skin ulcers, placed on the head for headaches, and placed in bath water for sick babies.
-The fruit is eaten in excess to treat any cases of vermifuge and constipation. =X. americanas extracts from bark, roots and leaves have been reported to be used to treat urinary tract infections, inflammation, burning, gastritis and cancer.
-The main ways these parts of X. americana are prepared are either by infusion, decoction, syrup, cataplasm, and/or tincture.
+Methods of using X. americana in traditional medicine include infusion, decoction, syrup, cataplasm, or as a tincture.

-Crude drug
+Crude extract

-Xymelys 45 is a drug containing X. americana bark extract that is marketed as a cosmetic to provide protection for ultrasensitive skin, oxidative stress and free radicals.
-X. americana tea has been marketed in Brazil to externally heal wounds and ulcers and internally heal heart and kidney problems; the X. americana tea is just the bark vegetal powder.
-The seed oil is marketed as a treatment for dry skin conditions, in moisturisers, emollients, and anti-ageing and anti-acne products, and as a treatment for fragile and damaged hair.
+Xymelys 45 containing X. americana bark extract is marketed as a cosmetic, and the seed oil is marketed for dry skin conditions.

 Horticulture

 The species is also used as a border and boundary, if it is cultivated as a hedge plant properly.
 The plant can also be used for decoration purposes as it has attractive flowers and foliage.